 The third day on this horse riding holiday, another day in the saddle takes you to Rhulan or Painscastle.
 Again you have a pub to stop at – The Hundred House Inn – where you can tether the horses and enjoy lunch.

-After lunch you ride over the remote Aberedw Hill with great canter opportunities before gently riding down into the Edw valley and the tiny hamlet of Bryngwyn where you stay the night at The Old Rectory.
+After lunch you ride over the remote Aberedw Hill with great canter opportunities before gently riding down into the Edw valley and over Red Hill to stay the night at Goblaen or Newgate Guest House’s.

 The final day offers a choice of routes via Llanbedr Hill & Maun Pools back to Painscastle and over the hills to Freerein HQ.